root-project/web/manual/root_collections/index.md

 -   unordered

-All primary collection classes derive from the abstract [TCollection](https://root.cern/doc/master/classTCollection.html) base class.
+All primary collection classes derive from the abstract {% include ref class="TCollection" %} base class.
-Refer to [TCollection](https://root.cern/doc/master/classTCollection.html) for the inheritance hierarchy for the primary collection classes.
+Refer to {% include ref class="TCollection" %} for the inheritance hierarchy for the primary collection classes.

 ### Ordered ROOT collections